SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

 plot(p1, p2)
 ```

 Now we compare `MPRK22(1.0)` and `MPRK43I(0.5, 0.75)` with a selection of second and third order stiff solvers from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
-To guarantee nonnegative, we use the solver option `isoutofdomain = isnegative`.
+To guarantee nonnegative solutions, we use the solver option `isoutofdomain = isnegative`.

 ```@example ROBER
 # select reference MPRK methods